Making Music Experiments

 }

-digitalWrite(redLed, LOW);
+digitalWrite(red_led, LOW);

-// siren going down
+// decrement the siren frequency from 900 going down to 650

 for (int frequency=900; frequency>=650; frequency--) {

-tone(8, frequency);
+tone(buzzer, frequency);

 delay(10);